gdaow/marshpy/README.md

 Keys of the dictionary are the name of the field, i.e the name of the member variable set on the loaded objects.

-Pofy comes with predefined fields described in the following sections.
+MarshPy comes with predefined fields described in the following sections.
 You can declare custom fields, to do so, refer to the [custom Fields][#custom-fields] section.